NSTechBytes/YourBand/README.md

 - The RGB effect and visualizer bars are synchronized using a Lua script that updates the color values dynamically.

 ## Customization
-You can easily customize the skin by editing the `RGBText.ini` file:
+You can easily customize the skin by editing the `Config` file:
 - **Text**: Change the message displayed by modifying the `Text` field in the `[Text]` section.
 - **Font Size**: Adjust the size of the text by changing the `FontSize` value in the `[Text]` section.
 - **Position**: Modify the `X` and `Y` coordinates for both the text and visualizer bars to position them as desired.